-- tmpDirectory = "<TempDirectoryForLogging>"
+- tmpDirectory = "<TempDirectoryForLogging>" Programs should set this because VDDK's default temporary folder can change from backup job to job, which could cause cleanup issues.

 - vixDiskLib.transport.LogLevel Overrides default logging for vixDiskLib advanced transport functions, not including NFC (see nfc.LogLevel below).
 The default value is 3, indicating audit.
 Each level includes all of the messages generated by lower numbered levels.
 Here are the levels:

 - 0 = Panic (failure only)

 - 1 = Error

 - 2 = Warning

 - 3 = Audit

 - 4 = Info

 - 5 = Verbose

 - 6 = Trivia

-- vixDiskLib.transport.san.blacklist Specifies a device node path, or a comma separated list of device node paths, that VDDK uses as a list of LUNs on which not to attempt VMFS file system discovery.
+- vixDiskLib.transport.san.disallowed Specifies a device node path, or a comma separated list of device node paths, that VDDK uses as a list of LUNs on which not to attempt VMFS file system discovery.
 This has the effect of making fewer device nodes available to SAN transport, and avoids I/O on specific device node paths.
-The special string all indicates that VDDK should use only the device node paths specified by vixDiskLib.transport.san.whitelist.

-- vixDiskLib.transport.san.whitelist Specifies a device node path, or a comma separated list of device node paths, that VDDK uses as a list of LUNs on which to attempt VMFS file system discovery.
+The special string all indicates that VDDK should use only the device node paths specified by vixDiskLib.transport.san.allowed. - vixDiskLib.transport.san.allowed Specifies a device node path, or a comma separated list of device node paths, that VDDK uses as a list of LUNs on which to attempt VMFS file system discovery.
 This has the effect of making more device nodes available to SAN transport, encouraging I/O on specific device node paths.
-Backup applications may create a special device node and whitelist this device node for use in addition to those found by VDDK's device node scanner.
-Backup applications can also blacklist specific devices found by VDDK's device node scanner to prevent use by SAN transport.
-Combining whitelist and blacklist, applications can establish a preferred device policy for backup I/O.

-- vixDiskLib.disklib.EnableCache Caching by vixDiskLib is off (0) by default.
+Backup applications may create a special device node and allow this device node for use in addition to those found by VDDK's device node scanner.
+Backup applications can also disallow specific devices found by VDDK's device node scanner to prevent use by SAN transport.
+Combining allowed and disallowed lists, applications can establish a preferred device policy for backup I/O. - vixDiskLib.disklib.EnableCache Caching by vixDiskLib is off (0) by default.
 Setting 1 turns it on.
 Caching increases performance when information is read repeatedly, or accessed randomly.
 In backup applications, information is usually accessed sequentially, and caching can actually reduce performance.
 Moreover with caching, backup applications risk getting stale information if a disk sector is rewritten (by another application) before the cache is refreshed. - vixDiskLib.linuxSSL.verifyCertificates Whether to check SSL certificates and thumbprints when connecting to a virtual machine.
-The only possible value is 1 for On, which is the default.
+The only valid value is 1 for On, which is the default. - vixDiskLib.ssl.enableSslFIPS Set this value to 1 (for On) to enable FIPS validated cryptography with OpenSSL.